kikito/md5.lua/README.md

 md5.lua
 ========

-This pure-Lua module computes md5 in Lua 5.1.
+This pure-Lua module computes md5 in Lua 5.1, Lua 5.2 and LuaJIT, using native bit-manipulation libraries when available, and falling back to table-based manipulation of integers in 5.1.

 It implements md5.sum and md5.sumhex like the [kernel project md5 package](http://www.keplerproject.org/md5/), but it's done completely in Lua, with no dependencies on other libs or C files.